 - This interdisciplinary program unites the liberal arts with studio practice

-- Honors study is augmented by public and private lectures, museum visits and events in artists' studios and theaters—utilizing the many opportunities attending art school in NYC has to offer
+- Honors study is augmented by public and private lectures, museum visits and events in artists' studios and theaters—utilizing the many opportunities that attending art school in NYC has to offer

 Request information at email@example.com to learn more about honors classes at SVA.